hacaravan/bank-tech-test/docs/planning.md

 >As a bank customer
 So I can track my spending
-I want this list to show the date, credit or debit, and current balance for each interaction
+I want this list to show the date, credit or debit, and current balance for each transaction
 >

 ## Nouns & Actions
 Nouns
 * account
 * balance
-* interactions
+* transactions
-* interaction
+* transaction
 * date
 * credit
 * debit